sillyBillyHargrove/sillyBillyHargrove/README.md

 *hi! my name's billy, and i'm a billy hargrove fictionkin. i go by he / him.*

-<sub>just a heads up, i am very sensitive to my source (stranger things). talking about it is fine! but please ask to talk about it or if you're sending media from it. i don't take well to it showing up without warning. thank you!</sub>
+<sub>just a heads up, i am very sensitive to my source (stranger things). talking about it is fine! but please ask to talk about it or if you're sending media from it. i don't take well to it showing up without warning. i'm also pretty uncomfortable with most ships, but some are fine. thank you!</sub>

 <img width="2048" height="171" alt="tumblr_cf80fab3a6c33a8318cd7aa74920a110_4d6302fc_2048" src="https://github.com/user-attachments/assets/34d78ab6-1d79-49a9-8a3f-d9b337f5950c" />